-Everything you need to know if you buying a boat for the first time in Hong Kong.
+Everything you need to know if you want to buy a boat for the first time in Hong Kong.

-In Hong Kong and perhaps many parts of the world, buying and owning a boat is often looked at as a hobby only for the very rich.
+In Hong Kong and perhaps many parts of the world, to buy a boat and maintain it is often looked at as a hobby only for the very rich.
 However it is not the case, because there are many affordable boats of high quality and high safety standards available.
-There are many sane people in the boating industry that are trying to make it accessible to as many people as possible.
+There are many sane people in the boating industry that are trying to make it accessible to as many people as possible

-Deciding to own a boat for the first time and then moving forward is often very confusing, with so much useless information around and online.
-When a buyer approaches a broker or a dealer for boats, the prices they get can be ridiculous and it can get intimidating for some people.
+When you decided to Buy a boat for the first time.
+Moving forward is often very confusing, with so much useless information online and offline.
+When a buyer approaches a broker or a dealer to buy a boat, the prices they get can be ridiculous and it can get intimidating for some people.

-Anyways, to cut things short there are few things you need to know and ask yourself if you want to buy a right boat in Hong Kong.
+Anyways, to cut things short there are few things you need to know and ask yourself if you want to buy a boat in Hong Kong or anywhere else.

-What are the reasons you need a boat for?
+What are the reasons you need buy a boat for?

-- You want to go out on the sea with your family to the beaches and explore islands.
+- You want to buy a boat to go out on the sea with your family to the beaches and explore islands.

-- You like to extend the use of the boat, you may require longer range, ability to stay over night comfortably and make it a corporate entertainer.
+- You would like to buy a boat to do all the things above and extend your requirement to have longer range cruiser, ability to stay over night comfortably and make it a corporate entertainer.

-- You can afford to buy a big yacht and use it for multiple purposes, family, corporate, long weekender etc.
+- You can afford to buy a boat which is a big motor yacht and use it for multiple purposes, family, corporate, long weekender etc.

 When you understand your need, it will help you to make a better choice, in the end of this article, there is a list of boats that are good for different requirements.